The $CROW token

 3. After the bundle

-Project tokens move toward the disperser and scheduled claims.
+For Streamflow projects, allocations are vested on-chain in Streamflow.
+For legacy disperser listings, tokens route to the disperser for in-app claims.
 The $CROW leg is gone from circulation—bought with real launch volume, not a separate treasury gimmick.

 In plain terms

-• You back a project by sending SOL to its published funding wallet.
-Your share of the pool is still your verified SOL ÷ total verified raise.
+• You back a project by sending SOL to its published funding wallet (after Streamflow prepay is verified for new listings).
+Your share of the pool is your verified SOL ÷ total verified raise.

-• At launch, Crowrise doesn’t send 100% of that deployable balance into only the new token.
-90% buys the project; 10% buys $CROW and burns it.
+• At launch, Crowrise doesn’t send 100% of deployable balance into only the new token.
+90% buys the project; 10% buys $CROW and burns it when that leg runs.

 • Why that helps everyone: project launches stay the main event, but every launch also reinforces Crowrise’s own token with real SOL and a smaller float over time.